aes-t2/sol-eng-emojivoto/DCP.md

 cd https://laughing-benz-205.preview-beta.edgestack.me
 ```

-This build version has been pushed to `docker.io/caseykurosawa/emojivoto-{service-name}:v13-rc0`
+This build version has been pushed to `docker.io/caseykurosawa/emojivoto-{service-name}:v13-rc0` as a new image for Rollouts.